bjaros20/ST-Apportionment/README.md

-# Single Sales Factor Apportionment (SSFA) Project
+# Single Sales Factor Apportionment Project

 This repository contains replication materials for
 **“The Impact of Single Sales Factor Apportionment on State Tax Revenues: Short- and Long-Run Effects”** (2025).